 My family also has diverse cultural ideology.
 My maternal grandfather and birth father served on opposite sides in WWI.
 My birthfather’s parents were Russian Jews while my mother was born in Nazi-controlled Germany during WWII.

 My step-father, who raised me, was a civil rights activist, and the first African American to move into the 94518 zip code of Concord, CA. He was among the first African Americans to serve in the Marines.
-He and the rest of the Montford Point Marines were recently presented with the Congressional Gold Metal in 2012 for, “outstanding perseverance and courage that inspired social change in the Marines”.
+He and the rest of the Montford Point Marines were recently presented with the Congressional Gold Medal in 2012 for, “outstanding perseverance and courage that inspired social change in the Marines”.

 As a child, I saw him breaking barriers, reject the status quo, and demand Equity.
 He taught me that we cannot possibly understand the depth of the human experience, if we do not study the world from a diverse perspective.